Finding the best travel insurance…….

 Trip Cost Protection:

 It happens all the time.
 Just before your family vacation, one of the kids gets sick, forcing you to cancel the fun-filled get-away.
 The best travel insurance protects your financial investment so you don’t pay for a trip you cannot take.
-Children are covered at no additional cost through AIG Travel Guard.

 Travel Delays/Missed Connections: